Unidata/science-gateway/vms/jupyter/readme.md

 ## Prepare Jupyter VM for Docker and docker-compose

-With the help of Docker and `docker-compose`, starting a VM containing an IDD archiver is relatively simple.
+With the help of Docker and `docker-compose`, starting a VM containing a JupyterHub server is relatively simple.
 [See here to install Docker and docker-compose](https://github.com/Unidata/xsede-jetstream/blob/master/docker-readme.md).

 <a id="h:1217328A"></a>